peterburgner/PitchPerfect/README.md

 # PitchPerfect

-Record your voice and play it back with various effects
+Record your voice and play it back with fun audio effects

 ## Effects modes
 - [x] Snail: Slow down your voice